Skip to content

 The Formal Argument

-The standard formulation, most carefully articulated by Robin Collins:
+The standard form, sharpened by Robin Collins:

 5. Therefore, design is the best explanation.